A Better Query Language: BQL Language Specification

 from post

-select id, @postUrl(id,slug) as url
+select id, @postUrl(id,slug) as urlcompiles into

 SELECT